fmalmeida/pythonScripts/Readme.md

 commands:
-    tsv2markdown                                            Command for rapid convertion of tsv or csv to markdown tables. splitgbk                                                Command to split multisequence genbank files into individual files. blasts                                                  Command to execute automatized blast commands.
+    tsv2markdown                                            Command for rapid convertion of tsv or csv to markdown tables. splitgbk                                                Command to split multisequence genbank files into individual files. align2subsetgbk                                               Command to subset genbank files based on alignments to a FASTA file. blasts                                                  Command to execute automatized blast commands.

 Use: `fa-py <commmand> -h` to get more help and see examples.